Our Future Path! A plan for a better world!

 My goal was to look at all that we know today about what has and has not worked and to use that information to determine how things really work.
 I would then come up with a design for a new and better civilization that would work with just our current science and technology, and that was designed around making life better for each of us, for our environment and for all living things.
 Not only did this new civilization need to be one where I would really want to live, but one where we all would be able to live a better life based on what each one of us wanted to get out of life.

-Once I had come up with a design for this new civilization, I tested it against our current civilization.
+Once I came up with a design for this new civilization, I tested it against our current civilization.
 Each time I read or heard about a problem, I asked myself what would have happened in this situation if we were living in this newly designed civilization.
 In every case, the problems that exist in our current civilization either would not exist or would be far less of a problem in this newly designed civilization.
-Not only would there be far fewer problems, but we would have a higher standard of living with more freedoms and opportunities, and our environment would be better protected.
+Not only would there be far fewer problems, but we would have a higher standard of living with more freedom and opportunities, and our environment would be better protected.

 Next Section